Home and family

 What is parental responsibility?

-Parental responsibility means the legal rights, duties, powers, responsibilities and authority a person has for a child and their property.
+Parental responsibility (PR) means the legal rights, duties, powers, responsibilities and authority a person has for a child and their property.

 • Your education